Overview of gun laws by nation: Hong Kong and Macau

 In Hong Kong and Macau, gun ownership is tightly controlled and possession is mainly in the hands of law enforcement, military, and private security firms (providing protection for jewelers and banks).
 Under Section 13 of Cap 238 Firearms and Ammunition Ordinance of Hong Kong, a license is required for unrestricted firearms and ammunition.
 A license may be issued after a rigorous process to check for criminal records or a history of mental illness.
 License holders may store other firearms at home in a locked box, but ammunition must be kept at different premises.
 Only fully automatic firearms appear prohibited; those found in possession without a license could be fined at level 6 of the standard scale ("Maximum fine of HKD $100,000") and face imprisonment for up to 14 years.

-East Timor

-Under East Timorese law, only the military and police forces may possess, carry and use firearms.

-In late June 2008, the Prime Minister, Xanana Gusmão, introduced a proposed gun law to Parliament for "urgent debate", pushing back scheduled budgetary discussions.
-The new law, which would allow civilians to own guns, sparked heated debates in the East Timorese parliament.
-The United Nations, which has a peacekeeping force deployed in the nation, also expressed concerns over the new law.
-The law was defeated in the Parliament.